How to stay warm when camping in a Mazda Bongo in cold weather

 Posted on

-We recently went camping to Rhossili Bay in our Mazda Bongo Friendee for a spur of the moment one night trip without the kids, and let me tell you, it was freezing!
-We got a great deal on the campsite as it was the end of the season being October and they don’t open past this month.
+We once went on a camping to Rhossili Bay in our Mazda Bongo Friendee for a one-night camping trip at the start of October... and it was freezing!
+We got a great deal on the campsite as it was the end of the season and they don’t open past the month of October, which should have been a tell-tale sign that it just gets too cold for camping!
 I quite enjoyed it as it meant the campsite was really quiet.
-I did ask Ben why he thought they shut at the end of October, but before he could answer, I answered my own question as I realised it’s probably just too cold.

-Here are my suggestions of how to stay warm when camping in a campervan in cold weather.
+So with wishing to camp in winter in mind, here are my suggestions for how to stay warm when camping in a campervan in cold weather.
+Some of these we did, and some we will definitely do next time!

 Wrap up warm!